Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 I met my Love when she was 13 and I was 14.
 Our older siblings dated one another for a few months, so we met the summer before high school in passing a few times, and then ended up at the same school together in the fall.

 By September our freshman year, we were inseparable.
-At 15, I told her mother I was going to marry her, and my dad told me I was insane.
+At 15, I told her mother I was going to marry her, and my [[Earthly Father]] told me I was insane.
 When she first saw me, she was behind me, in a worship service.
 God essentially told her, "that is your person, you guys have a mission to go on, go."

-And so, this absolutely amazing and archetypically feminine creature entered my life, captured my heart and love as I captured hers, and we are somehow still doing our best to progress towards Destiny and continue to fall more deeply in Love with one another.
+And so, this absolutely amazing and archetypically feminine creature entered my life, captured my heart and love as I captured hers, and we are somehow still doing our best to progress towards Destiny and continue to fall ever more deeply in Love with one another.

 One of the most amazing characteristics of Caity is that she is something like conscience incarnate.
 Caitlyn means "The Pure", and I do not know if I have ever met another creature so deeply devoted to being Good.
 My personality and nature seems built to explore Beyond The Boundary, so having such a deeply Spiritual and Moral Being continually by side shielded me from so many experiences and temptations that would otherwise have likely led me off The Path and harmed The Mission.

 Beyond the Spirit of God, there may be no stronger strengthening and refining fire than discovering how to be with a highly sensitive, beautiful, deeply Spiritual woman.
 The depths, and gifts, and struggles can only be comprehended through experience.
 Every day, I have had to transform to be and become worthy of Caity's ongoing Faith.
-Many times, I have lost it for a while along the Way.
-And yet she has always remained Faithful, even as she knows me deeper than anyone, and bears the brunt of co-existing with my deepest flaws and imperfections.
+Many times, I have lost it along the Way.
+And yet she has always remained Faithful, even as she knows me deeper than anyone, and bears the brunt of co-existing with my deepest flaws, insufficiencies and imperfections.

 Young man, find a worthy woman.

 Caity, I love you so much, I am so proud of you, I am so grateful for you.
-I am so sorry for all the hurt you have suffered and I have caused you along our journey together.
+I am so sorry for all the hurt you have suffered and I have caused you along our Journey together.
 You are the most amazing gift, and it is a true and deep honor to be one with you.

 Come what may, I will always and eternally Love you, and do my best to Cherish and Protect you.